 If we were to venture outside of our physical realm, what would we find?
 More questions than we already have and very few answers.
 The realm that exists beyond our physical existence still remains a mystery.

 Science and Spirituality seem to exist at opposite ends of the spectrum, yet both delve into matters concerning our existence and our reality.
-Where did we come from, where are we headed and why, are the basic questions we seek answers for.
+Where did we come from, where are we headed and why, are fundamental, existential questions we seek answers for.
 It does go deeper than wherefrom and whereto.
 Many of us have an intrinsic need to understand the nature of our reality.

-The impact of science on Western Society has called into question many myths and religious theories.
-It might be interesting and useful to see what, if anything, science and spirituality may have in common.
+The impact of science on Western Society has called into question many myths and religious theories, but what do they have in common?

 They all seek to provide a support system for our core beliefs and understanding of the physical world we live in.
 They offer an explanation for what lies beyond what we can see.
 Before we embraced and looked to science for answers about the wonders and mysteries of the universe, and our place in it, there was religion.